-Maximum medical improvement is a term often used in discussions about work-related injuries.
+Maximum medical improvement, also referred to as MMI, is a term often used in discussions about work-related injuries.
 It refers to the point in which your doctor believes, to a degree of medical probability, that you will not show further recovery from your injuries regardless of any additional treatment.
 Maximum medical improvement is generally the benchmark used to determine the level of impairment when assigning a rating to calculate impairment benefits.

-If my claim was denied, is there a process to appeal the decision?
+If my claim was denied, is there a process to appeal the decision, and can you help?

 Yes.
-If you were denied, you can appeal the decision and there are several layers of appellate actions that could take place.
-Our experienced Bradenton workers’ compensation attorneys can explain the process to you and provide additional guidance.
+If you were denied, you could appeal the decision, and there are several layers of appellate actions that could take place.
+Our experienced Bradenton workers' compensation attorneys can explain the process to you and provide additional guidance.

 I am afraid that if I report my injury, my boss will fire me.
 Can that happen?